 Price & Similar Monitors

-The Dell Alienware AW2524H price amounts to $830, which is a bit steep.
+The Dell Alienware AW2524H price amounts to ~$800, which is a bit steep.
+The FreeSync version, the Dell Alienware AW2524HF with Alienvision (crosshair overlays and similar features) can be found for as low as $650.

 Keep in mind that the first 1080p 360Hz G-SYNC IPS monitors were initially released for ~$700, but dropped to as low as $350 a year later.

-Either way, if you really want to take advantage of ~500FPS, we recommend waiting for the ASUS ROG Swift Pro PG248QP with a 540Hz TN panel.
+Either way, if you really want to take advantage of ~500FPS, we recommend waiting for the ASUS ROG Swift Pro PG248QP or the Acer XV242F with 540Hz TN panels.
 It should have a much faster pixel response time speed.

-Otherwise, we recommend saving $230 by going with the BenQ XL2566K if you want CRT-like motion clarity or investing in the ASUS PG27AQN or the Acer XB273UF with a 1440p 360Hz panel and a wider color gamut (no MBR though).
+Otherwise, we recommend saving ~$200 by going with the BenQ XL2566K if you want CRT-like motion clarity or investing in the ASUS PG27AQN or the Acer XB273UF with a 1440p 360Hz panel and a wider color gamut.

 The LG 27GR95QE is a solid choice for competitive gaming if you also want proper HDR support but don’t mind OLED’s drawbacks (lower brightness, risk of burn-in and uncommon subpixel layout).